bioinformatics-policlinicogemelli/ALOA/README.md

 └── GroupN
     └── ...
 ```
-Example:
+ALOA command to generate this output:
 ```
 python3 aloa.py -m -c
 ```

 ### 6. Cross-PCF
 Cross-PCF is implemented by the integration of J. Bull cross-PCF [scripts](https://github.com/JABull1066/ExtendedCorrelationFunctions).
-For each group, a subfolder named as the subject ID is created and structured as:
+For each group, a subfolder named as the subject ID is created and structured as follows:
-- **Celltype couple** folder containing for each ROI and for each radius chosen three different images: cross-pcf curve, topographical map and point cloud plot.
+- **Celltype couple** folder containing three images: cross-pcf curve, topographical map, and point cloud plot.
+Those three images are generated for each ROI and radius chosen by the user.
+When "on_roi" parameter is set to "True", topographical map is plotted on ROI and an extra image "TCM_on_ROI.tif" is generated.
 - **summary** folder containing the csv files with all the cross-pcf values for each couple of celltypes.

 If two or more groups are present, also a statistical analysis between cross-PCFs are evaluated and saved in **stats** folder for each radious.